 Although the systems used by Hasbro and Speedpass were technically similar to future NFC systems, strict standards for NFC technology weren’t released until 2002.
 That year, Sony and Philips — two of the world’s largest electronics companies at the time — entered into a strategic partnership to develop a short-range communication system in the 13.56 MHz spectrum band.

-According to a Sony release, the new system was designed to facilitate “the transfer of any kind of data between NFC-enabled devices such as mobile phones, digital cameras, and PDA’s, as well as to PCs, laptops, game consoles, or PC peripherals, across a distance of up to 20 centimeters… at speeds fast enough to transfer high-quality images.”
-The partnership integrated two predecessor technologies – Sony’s FeliCa and Philips’ MiFare – that were sporadically utilized at the time.
+According to a Sony release, the new system was designed to facilitate “the transfer of any kind of data between NFC-enabled devices such as mobile phones, digital cameras, and PDA’s [personal digital assistants], as well as to PCs, laptops, game consoles, or PC peripherals, across a distance of up to 20 centimeters … at speeds fast enough to transfer high-quality images.”
+The partnership integrated two predecessor technologies — Sony’s FeliCa and Philips’ MiFare — that were sporadically used at the time.
 This partnership attracted other major partners, such as Nokia, and led to the founding of the NFC Forum in 2004.

 Early Multi-Merchant Contactless Payment Systems

 The adoption of NFC standards made multi-merchant contactless payment systems practical.
-In the United States, one of the earliest multi-merchant systems was MasterCard’s PayPass, which trialed in Orlando, Florida, in 2003.
+In the United States, one of the earliest multi-merchant systems was Mastercard’s PayPass, which debuted in a trial in Orlando, Florida, in 2003.
 PayPass allowed users to complete contactless payments by touching special key fobs or credit cards with embedded transmitters to NFC terminals.